 Investing in yourself by furthering your education might seem difficult, but it can pay off in the future.
 Be realistic about whether paying back a school loan will be doable based on the salary you are likely to earn after you graduate.

 Start With a Goal

 Time Horizons

-Financial goals have different time horizons.
-Here are a few examples:
+horizons.
+Here are a few examples: Financial goals have different time a newer model.